FallerS/FallerS.github.io/_posts/2021-01-19-Portfolio Construction and Optimization.md

     return ax
 ```

-Show the weightings development for other industries:
+Shows the weightings development for other industries:

 ```python
 # industries